Mchapa817/Animal_Shelter_Analysis_and_Visualization/README.md

 # Visualization and Final Recommendations

-The visualizing steps focused on creating charts based off of Pivot tables.
+The visualizing steps focused on creating charts based off of trends found during the Analaysis step.
 One is a pie chart showing the break down of intake sex status.
 The other is a timeline graph showing the intake count of the 5 most popular breeds.
-Both graphs are able to be manipulated by a splicer created off of the pivot tables.
+Both graphs are able to be manipulated by a splicer.

 Final recommedations based on the trends would be to have staff increase training on how to handle "outlier" animals such as bats during their breeding season.
 Additionally, I would recommend the city of Austin expand on the increased sympothies of their community during the winter months by creating an ad campaign highlighting the increased number of pets lost/abandonded around that time of year.
 ![Dash](https://github.com/Mchapa817/shelter_workbook/assets/124482275/8becbbbc-24ca-4d8f-9fa8-5285e302911a)